SamirIngley/Desktop-Profiles/README.md

 ### Status: :white_check_mark: Live
 ### Demo: :dancer: https://youtu.be/CynbOIZtDZo

-* Built in Go on a :apple: Mac, for a Mac\
+* Built in Go on a :apple: Mac, for a Mac
-* Works from *anywhere* :earth_africa: on your terminal\
+* Works from *anywhere* :earth_africa: on your terminal
-* Only opens websites and apps for now
+* Only opens apps and websites for now

 ************************************************************************************************